 About 1km from the end of the beach you’ll cycle through the Black Reef Gannet Colony.
 You’ll get right up close and personal with these amazing birds.
 Depending on the time of year you’ll see eggs, small fluffy chicks or larger speckled chicks getting ready for their trip to Australia.
 The adult birds are incredible to watch as they fly and land right in front of you, they feed their young and tweak their nests all the while virtually ignoring us humans.

-At the end of the beach ride, park and lock your bike and helmet together.
-About 200m up the track is the Department of Conservation rest shelter with fresh water, a place to have a picnic and toilets.
+At the end of the beach ride just park your bike.
+About 200m up the track (walking only) is the Department of Conservation rest shelter with fresh water, a place to have a picnic and toilets.
 Then you’re off on a moderate 1.3km walk up to the largest mainland gannet colony in the world, the Plateau Gannet Colony.
 While you’re up there, walk over to the lighthouse and look down on the smaller Saddle Colony.
 This is definitely worth the walk, lots of gannets, a wonderful aroma of guano and a stunning view of the world.

 Tell me about the bikes and what cycling ability do I need?

 We supply you with a Silverback Fat Bike equipped with 12cm wide low pressure tyres and a gel padded seat.
 This setup lets you cycle over/through the sand, gravel and water – and some of the rocks depending on your skill level.
-We also supply you with a helmet, lock, spare tube, pump, an information sheet and a map.
+We also supply you with a helmet, spare tube, pump, an information sheet and a map.

 Most days the beach is a fun ride, other days it’s a bit rough and not for the faint hearted.
 Because of this you’ll need at least an intermediate level of cycling ability and fitness.
 If you’ve never ridden a Fat Bike before... get ready to smile, they’re a lot of fun.